Bairavaa: Filming

 The film began production in Chennai in early April 2016, and an introductory song for Vijay was shot in the city.
 In the first schedule, Vijay, comedian Sathish and heroine Keerthi Suresh were shot for their roles.
 The shooting for two song sequences has been completed in the first schedule.
 The first song was the colourful opening song which was choreographed by Dinesh master.

 The first schedule of the movie took place at EVP, Poonamallee in a court set up on 11 April 2016, and the scene reportedly features Vijay, Jagapati Babu and others.

 The temple set was erected in Binny Mills as a festival and the scene featured Vijay, Keerthi Suresh, Harish Uthaman, Sathish, Sija Rose, Thambi Ramaiah, and others.
 The choreographer of the songs was Dinesh.
+And the entire filming was wrapped up on 4 January 2017.

 Soundtrack

 Santhosh Narayanan was signed to compose the film's music and collaborated with Vijay and Bharathan for the first time.
 Vijay and Priyadarshini recorded a song for the film.
 The music album of Bairavaa was about to be released in a grand event on 25 December (Christmas) 2016.
 However, it was cancelled due to ex-chief minister Jayalalithaa's death and also the aftermath of Cyclone Vardah.
 The songs were launched digitally on 24 December 2016.
-IndiaGlitz rated the album 3 out of 5 and stated, "Bhairavaa is filled with action and Santhosh Narayanan has worked his magic again, as he has rolled out an album, which is always in tune with the mood of the movie's crux.
-Movie Crown Rated the album 2.5 out of 5 and stated the album has Santhosh Narayanan Touch and the makes the album as enjoyable.
-Behindwoods.com stated "Bairavaa is a fun filled album from Santhosh Narayanan" and rated the album 2.75 out of 5.

 The song "Varlaam Varlaam Vaa Bairavaa" is played for a fight sequence in the 2017 Hindi film Golmaal Again.

 Release and distribution

+Theatrical

+Bairavaa released theatrically worldwide on 12 January 2017 coinciding Pongal week.

+Distribution

-The Tamil Nadu theatrical rights of the movie were sold to Sri Green Productions.
-The Kerala theatrical rights of Bairavaa were sold for a record price of Rs.
-7.3 crore to Ifar International.
-The satellite rights of the film were sold to Sun TV.
+The Tamil Nadu theatrical rights were sold to Sri Green Productions.
+The Kerala theatrical rights were sold to Ifar International.

+Home media

+The satellite and digital rights of the film were sold to Sun TV and Sun NXT.